Oholtz89/aks-secure-baseline/01-prerequisites.md

    ```

    > :bulb: The steps shown here and elsewhere in the reference implementation use Bash shell commands.
 On Windows, you can use the [Windows Subsystem for Linux](https://docs.microsoft.com/windows/wsl/about#what-is-wsl-2) to run Bash.

-1. Ensure [OpenSSL is installed](https://github.com/openssl/openssl#download) in order to generate self-signed certs used in this implementation.

 ### Next step